morphingcoffee/install-ruby-on-macos/README.md

 ## Requirements

-**I have not yet tested Macs with the M1 chip.
-The script should work under Rosetta 2.
-If you give it a try, please let me know if it worked.**
+**I have not yet personally tested the script on Macs with the M1 chip, but others have said it worked for them both natively and with Rosetta.
+Let me know if you run into any issues.**

 Supported operating systems: